 The Air Force is education-oriented and financially supports graduate studies.
 You can apply for the Air Force Institute of Technology to earn an advanced degree on full scholarship.
 Additionally, most bases have graduate college programs, and you may apply for the tuition assistance program that pays 100% of the tuition cost.

-Upon commissioning, you will earn approximately $42,000 with benefits per year.
-By the time you finish your active duty commitment you will be earning close to $70,000 per year.
+Upon commissioning, you would need to earn approximately $60,000 with benefits at a civilian company to have a comparable paycheck.
+By the time you finish your active duty commitment you will need to earn $95,000 per year to have equivalent pay.